Port forwarding or port address translation (PAT) is a method of altering the destination port of traffic by using a forward proxy.

 - A Redshift cluster deployed to the private subnet which will be listening on its default port, 5439.

-- A Port Forward Server appliance deployed to the public subnet will be listening on port 443.
+- A Multi-Port Forward Server appliance deployed to the public subnet will be listening on port 443.
 Incoming traffic will be proxied to the Redshift server in the private subnet, destined for port 5439.